East Toronto Community Legal Services

 volunteer 5 to 6 hours each month to attend meetings and work

 on projects.
-Eleven board members are elected each year from
+Twelve board members are elected each year from

 our membership to oversee the administration and policies of